FredericoSilva015/recipe-book/README.md

     Two things can be easly spoted, a search and a button.

-    - Search is a standard way to look for something, i like to cooker, and i know overtime, there would be many recipes.
+    - Search is a standard way to look for something, i like to cooke, and i know overtime, there would be many recipes.
 So having a way to look for it is a given.
 Idea came from https://react-icons.github.io/
-    - button
+    - Button

 2. **Body**